redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 function* subtask2() {
   ...
-  yield call(someApi) // currently blocked on this all ...
+  yield call(someApi) // currently blocked on this call ...
 }
 ```